abeyoshida/kuanalu/documentation/drizzle-usage.md

-# Using Drizzle ORM in Kuanalu
+# Using Drizzle ORM in FlowBoard

-This guide explains how to use Drizzle ORM in the Kuanalu project to interact with the Neon Postgres database.
+This guide explains how to use Drizzle ORM in the FlowBoard project to interact with the Neon Postgres database.

 ## Table of Contents